jaydorsey/specwrk/README.md

   --port=VALUE, -p VALUE            # Server port.
 Overrides SPECWRK_SRV_PORT, default: "5138"
   --bind=VALUE, -b VALUE            # Server bind address.
 Overrides SPECWRK_SRV_BIND, default: "127.0.0.1"
   --group-by=VALUE                  # How examples will be grouped for workers; fallback to file if no timings are found.
 Overrides SPECWERK_SRV_GROUP_BY: (file/timings), default: "timings"
-  --[no-]single-seed-per-run        # Only allow one seed per run.
-Useful for CI where many nodes may seed at the same time, default: false
   --[no-]verbose                    # Run in verbose mode.
 Default false., default: false --help, -h                        # Print this help
 ```